kynosarges/tektosyne/README.md

 Tektosyne is © 2002–2017 by [Christoph Nahr](http://kynosarges.org/index.html) but available for free under the MIT license.

 ## About this Repository
-The maintainer of the repository is not the original author of tektosyne, but liked the library so much that he decided to upload it to GitHub and distribute it via jcenter (and in the near future mavenCentral).
+The maintainer of the repository is not the original author of tektosyne, but liked the library so much that he decided to upload it to GitHub and distribute it via mavenCentral and jcenter.

 This repository is not the official upload site, but was created with the consent of the original author.